naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 But that's not the only technology improvement that makes XP more appealing now:

-* Git has made branching and interleaving work across different developers trivially easy. (sorry Subversion)
+* Git has made branching and interleaving work across different developers trivially easy.
 * Jira, Asana, and other project management tools have matured considerably, allowing us to track and plan our work in smaller increments.
-* Slack allows us to communicate asynchronously with each other and receive notifications from application monitoring systems (e.g. Signal / DataDog), so context can be shared broadly and engineers can tackle problems quickly. ("Collective Ownership")
+* Slack allows us to communicate asynchronously with each other and receive notifications from application monitoring systems (e.g. Signal / DataDog), so context can be shared broadly and engineers can tackle problems quickly. ("Collective Ownership", "Whole Team")
 * Designers and Product owners do user-experience interviews, incorporate product metrics tracking, and collect NPS surveys, allowing us to get feedback from the client without actually needing them to be on-site.

 These technologies reduce our need to have a disciplined process to accomplish these tasks.
 Having less to worry about makes it easier for us to concentrate on doing the rest of the principles well.